simonjwright/minimal_containers/README.md

 The "standard" containers are those provided as part of [Cortex GNAT RTS](https://github.com/simonjwright/cortex-gnat-rts); the "minimal" containers are these.

 The builds used GCC 13.0.1 (20230129).
+Using the "minimal" containers resulted in a reduction of 29% (40788 bytes) in the `text` size.

 | Containers | text | data | bss |
 | :--------- | ---: | ---: | --: |